-The coastal morphotype of bottlenose dolphin is continuously distributed along the Atlantic coast south of Long Island, New York, to the Florida peninsula, including inshore waters of the bays, sounds and estuaries.
-Except for animals residing within the Southern North Carolina and Northern North Carolina Estuarine Systems (e.g., Waring et al. 2009), estuarine dolphins along the U.S. east coast have not previously been included in stock assessment reports.
+The coastal morphotype of common bottlenose dolphins is continuously distributed along the Atlantic coast south of Long Island, New York, to the Florida peninsula, including inshore waters of the bays, sounds and estuaries.
 Several lines of evidence support a distinction between dolphins inhabiting coastal waters near the shore and those present in the inshore waters of the bays, sounds and estuaries.
-Photo-identification (photo-ID) and genetic studies support the existence of resident estuarine animals in several inshore areas of the southeastern United States (Caldwell 2001; Gubbins 2002; Zolman 2002; Mazzoil et al. 2005; Litz 2007), and similar patterns have been observed in bays and estuaries along the Gulf of Mexico coast (Wells et al. 1987; Balmer et al. 2008).
-Recent genetic analyses using both mitochondrial DNA and nuclear microsatellite markers found significant differentiation between animals biopsied along the coast and those biopsied within the estuarine systems at the same latitude (NMFS unpublished data).
+Photo-identification (photo-ID) and genetic studies support the existence of resident estuarine animals in several inshore areas of the southeastern United States

+(Caldwell 2001; Gubbins 2002; Zolman 2002; Mazzoil et al. 2005; Litz et al. 2012), and similar patterns have been observed in bays and estuaries along the Gulf of Mexico coast (Wells et al. 1987; Balmer et al. 2008).
+Recent genetic analyses using both mitochondrial DNA and nuclear microsatellite markers found significant differentiation between animals biopsied in coastal and estuarine areas along the Atlantic coast (Rosel et al. 2009), and between those biopsied in coastal and estuarine waters at the same latitude (NMFS unpublished data).
 Similar results have been found off the west coast of Florida (Sellas et al. 2005).

 Biscayne Bay is a shallow estuarine system located along the southeast coast of Florida in Miami-Dade county.
 The Bay is generally shallow (depths <5m) and includes a diverse range of benthic communities including seagrass beds, soft coral and sponge communities, and mud flats.
 The northern portion of the Bay (Figure 1) is surrounded by the cities of Miami and Miami Beach and is therefore heavily influenced by industrial and municipal pollution sources.
-The water flow in this portion of the Bay is very restricted due to the construction of dredged islands (Bialczak et al. 2001).
+Furthermore, tidal flushing in this portion of the Bay is severely limited by the presence of dredged islands (Bialczak et al. 2001).
 In contrast, the central and southern portions of the Bay are less influenced by development and are better flushed.
-Water exchange with the Atlantic Ocean occurs through a broad area of grass flats and tidal channels termed the Safety Valve.
-The Bay extends south through Card Sound and Barnes Sound. and connects through smaller inlets to Florida Bay (Figure 1).
-The Biscayne Bay stock of bottlenose dolphins is bounded by Haulover Inlet to the north and Card Sound bridge to the south.
-This range corresponds to the extent of confirmed home ranges of bottlenose dolphins observed residing in Biscyane Bay by a long-term photo-ID study conducted by the Southeast Fisheries Science Center (Litz 2007; SEFSC unpublished data).
-It is likely that the range of Biscyane Bay dolphins extends past these boundaries; however, there have been few surveys outside of this range.
-These boundaries are subject to change upon further study of dolphin home ranges within the Biscayne Bay estuarine system and comparison to an extant photo-ID catalog from Florida Bay to the south.
+Water exchange with the Atlantic Ocean occurs through a broad area of grass flats and tidal channels termed the Safety Valve near the center of the Bay.

 Figure 1.
 Geographic extent of the Biscayne Bay stock.
+Dashed lines denote the boundaries.